Seldom-SE/Seldom-SE.github.io/index.md

 [Robbin' and Rollin'](#robbin-and-rollin-october-2019---december-2019).
 I used `naia` for the networking.
 It handles syncing the ECS between client and server, but it doesn't handle rollback, so I implemented that myself.
-My rollback code doesn't work well on `naia`'s layers of abstraction, so I'm looking into using `naia_socket` directly instead.
+My rollback code doesn't work well on `naia`'s layers of abstraction, so I was looking into using `naia_socket` directly instead.

 ### Mystery Castle (May 2022 - July 2022)